crypt0n1nj4/xbrc_masternode/README.md

-# Social Wallet WIRE Masternode
+# Social BitRewards XBR Masternode
-### Bash installer for WIRE Masternode on Ubuntu 16.04 LTS x64
+### Bash installer for XBR Masternode on Ubuntu 16.04 LTS x64

 #### This shell script comes with 4 cronjobs:
 1. Make sure the daemon is always running: `makerun.sh`